 employees with dignity and respect, since they too have an employer in heaven.

-We are in control of God’s judgment and have the power to turn His decision
+We are in control of God’s judgment and have the power to turn His judgment into a reward, by

 authority, both now and in eternity.
-God has a trail of rewards He wants to
+God has a trail of good works He wants us

-give us, but if we won’t walk on that trail, He can’t give us those
+give us, but if we don’t walk on His designated trail, He can’t give us

 (69g) Authority